-Imokenpi: Classic Japanese Sweet Potato Snack with a Sugar Coating
+Imokenpi: A Classic Japanese Sweet Potato Snack

-(Reference page of this article : Wikipedia 芋ケンピ )
+(Reference Page: Wikipedia 芋ケンピ )